wardi/wardi.github.io/_pages/flood-fill-mazes.md

 <!--more-->

+<style>.language-plaintext .highlight {background: black}</style>

-First we'll need a few common Python libraries:
+We'll need jupyter and a few common Python libraries:

 ```bash
 $ pip install jupyter matplotlib scikit-image
 ```

+Launch jupyter notebooks and follow along:

 * [Flood fill maze generation jypyter notebook](https://github.com/wardi/cpu/blob/main/maze/presentation.ipynb)

-The examples below will use numpy for fast array operatios, matplotlib for visualization, and scikit-image for image manipulation.
-All the imports are gathered in one place here:
+The examples below will use numpy for efficient array operations, matplotlib for visualization, and scikit-image for image manipulation.
+Imports are at the the top of the project, as usual.
+If you get any errors running these imports make sure you have the dependencies above installed:

 ```python
 import numpy as np